 When it’s behaving, I like the large Smart Wand well enough.
-I can use it on bare skin, unlike the Hitachi, and the silky, seamless silicone head feels good.
+I can use it on bare skin, and the silky, seamless silicone head feels good.
 It’s strong, with vibrations ranging from deep and rumbly to intense and buzzy.
 I even bought this silly-looking Flutter Attachment to help concentrate the vibrations, and that works fairly well.
-BUT THE LARGE SMART WAND IS $169.
+BUT THE LARGE SMART WAND IS $199.
 It is OBSCENELY expensive.
 Offensively expensive.
 Nothing-can-justify-that expensive.

 And let’s be real, using these toys just makes me want my Mona.
 Granted, using a lot of things just makes me want my Mona.
 But the Smart Wands make me crave reliability, simplicity… knowing my orgasm will not be in vain.
 The Mona is stronger than the medium Smart Wand, anyway.

 I guess I’ll keep the large Smart Wand around to jostle congested snot from my nose — if it’s charged.
 But for the times when I want to whip it out for use on my genitals, I can only assume it won’t be ready.
 It won’t be charged, or it’ll be glitching.
-And I won’t be gutted.
+I’ll grab my rechargeable Hitachi instead, and I won’t be gutted.